Zerotask/zerotask.github.io/content/posts/1-who-am-i.md

 Coding is so much fun.
 You are able to create something special out of an idea, help yourself or others or just hang out and discuss with people which has similar interests like you.

 My focus is still on web development, but I switched from PHP, which was my first language, to C# and JavaScript / TypeScript.
 Currently I'm also looking into Go and Rust.
+I am very curious about new technologies and I like to read tech blogs or news article.
+There are so many interesting topics like machine learning (ML) / artificial intelligence (AI), internet of things (IoT), Microservices, Kubernetes or distributed systems in general.

+My blog will summarize some of my interests, researches and explorations through the jungle of modern software development.
+Therefore I don't want to make bloated and extensive articles which would take a long time to read.
+Instead of that I will set a maximum word limit of 999.
+I try to be objective in general, but since I'm just a human being each article will also include of my personal opinion.